NCAS-CMS/um-training/practicals/source/index.rst

 NCAS Unified Model Introduction Course
 ======================================

-Practical exercises for UM training course in Leeds, 28th-30th November 2023.
+Practical exercises for UM training course.

 Can also be used for self-study.